 The Touch Twin markers have a professional alcohol-based ink that does not dissolve the printing toner.
 Thanks to this, we can work freely on printed projects and vetting.

-the marker after discharge, we can freely fill it with complementary ink.
-Each of the marker has two separate tips, on one side of the brush, and on the other sida a truncated tip of medium width, allowing the user to use markers in many different techniques
+After using up the marker, we can freely fill it with a complementary ink.
+Each of the markers has two separate tips, on one side of the brush, and on the other side a truncated tip of medium width, which allows the user to use markers in many different techniques

 – Ergonomic casing for perfect grip in the hand

 – Bilateral tips: brush and beveled with medium width

 – Excellent ink flow control system that guarantees clean strokes without streaks or streaks